HDelbert/GithubHub/README.md

     Suppose I want to create a project called 'secret.git' which I would like to put onto Github while nobody else can read it.

     Goto leaf/ and create a directory 'secret.git'.
-Then goto secret/ and init it as a bare repository: `git init --bare`.
-So this git repo will work like a remote one.(A bare repo is a git repo withou index and work space which is often used as center repositroy.)
+Then goto secret.git/ and init it as a bare repository: `git init --bare`.
+So this git repo will work like a remote one.(A bare repo is a git repo without index and work space which is often used as center repositroy.)

     After that, goto some other directory and git clone the newly created git bare repo: `git clone dirs/some_dir/leaf/secret.git`.
 Great!
 You are can work as usual now!
 Add some content and do some change.
 Then `git add` && `git commit` && `git push`.